tanyalrogers/GPEDM/README.md

 also produce predictions if desired.
-Use `predict.GP` to generate other or additional predictions from a fitted model, `plot.GP` to plot observed and predicted values and `getconditionals` to obtain condictional reponses.
+Use `predict.GP` to generate other or additional predictions from a fitted model, `plot.GP` to plot observed and predicted values and `getconditionals` to obtain conditional reponses.
 Also available for use is the function `makelags` which can be used to create delay vectors.
 See the (not yet created) vignette for more detailed instructions.